 Impact of Federal Assistance & Welfares

-According to the Census of the Supplemental poverty bureau measures, Federal assistance has lifted millions of US Citizens including children from poverty as they provide access to a much affordable health-care.
-In regards to the census; Public programs lifted about 40-millions U.S citizens out of poverty in 2011 that included about 9 million children.
+According to the Census of the Supplemental poverty bureau measures, Federal assistance has lifted millions of US Citizens including children from poverty as they provide access to much more affordable health care.
+In regards to the census; Public programs lifted about 40-millions U.S citizens out of poverty in 2011 that including about 9 million children.

 Despite the fact that Welfare programs are government-initiated programs for low-income individuals and families.
 The beneficiaries must prove that their incomes are below a target that is a certain percentage of the federal poverty level.
 To top it up, in 2019, the level of poverty for a family with four members was at $ 25,750.1

 Basically, there are 6 major United State welfare programs which include Medicaid, Earned Income Tax Credit, Temporary Assistance for needy families, Supplemental Security Income, housing assistance, Supplemental Nutrition Assistance Program also known as food stamps

 What to consider Federal Assistance & Welfares

 The above-mentioned welfare programs are different from entitlement programs such as Social Security and Medicare.
 However, the federal government offers to fund for welfare programs though, they are being administered by the states, whereby some states further expand these programs by offering additional funds.